Social Learning under Platform Influence: Consensus and Persistent Disagreement: Theoretical Analysis

 In this section we study the stochastic block model with two blocks and state our main theorem.
 We show that the two-agent system that we analyzed in depth in the last section approximates the stochastic block model with two blocks when the number of agents is large and the network is dense enough.

 In the stochastic block model with two blocks there are two sets of agents: A set of left agents and a set of right agents.
 Each set consists of $n$ agents.
 The probability of a connection between the same type of agents, i.e., a connection between left and left agents and a connection between right with right agents, is given by\footnote{All our results can be extended to the case where a connection between left and left agents has a probability of $p_{L}(n)$ and a connection between right and right agents has a probability of $p_{R}(n)$ where $p_{L}(n) \neq p_{R}(n)$.
-To ease exposition, assume these probabilities are the same.} $p(n)$ and the probability of a connection between different types of agents, i.e., a connection between left and right agents, is given by $q(n)$.
-We denote by $A_{n}$ a typical adjacency matrix (an adjacency matrix satisfies $A_{n,ij}=1$ if there is a connection between agent $i$ and agent $j$ and zero otherwise) and by $\boldsymbol{A}_{n}$ the set of all possible adjacency matrices when there are $n$ left agents and $n$ right agents.
-We denote by $(\boldsymbol{A}_{n},2^{\boldsymbol{A}_{n}},\mathbb{P})$ the probability space that is generated by the stochastic block model with two blocks described above and by $\mathbb{E}$ the expectation operator with respect to the probability measure $\mathbb{P}$ where $2^{\boldsymbol{A}_{n}}$ is the set of all subsets of $\boldsymbol{A}_{n}$.
-Given a realized adjacency matrix $A$, each agent's opinion is dynamically evolving and is influenced by the platform and by the opinions of her connections as we described in Section \ref{sec:model} (see Equation (\ref{eqn:main-dynamics-b})).
+To ease exposition, we assume that these probabilities are the same.} $p(n)$ and the probability of a connection between different types of agents, i.e., a connection between left and right agents, is given by $q(n)$.
+We denote by $A_{n}$ a typical adjacency matrix, where an adjacency matrix satisfies $A_{n,ij}=1$ if there is a connection between agent $i$ and agent $j$ and zero otherwise, and by $\boldsymbol{A}_{n}$ the set of all possible adjacency matrices when there are $n$ left agents and $n$ right agents.
+We denote by $\mathbb{P}_{n}(A_{n})$ the probability that a matrix $A_{n}$ is realized.
+With slight abuse of notation we denote $\mathbb{P}_{n}$ by $\mathbb{P}$.
+The initial opinion of each left agent is a random variable on $X_{L} \subset \mathbb{R}_{-} = (-\infty,0]$ and the initial opinion of each right agent is a random variable on $X_{R} \subset \mathbb{R}_{+} = [0,\infty)$.
+Let $\mu_{0}$ be the probability measure that describes the initial opinions' distribution where we again omit the index $n$ for notational convenience.
+For simplicity we assume that the support of $\mu_{0}$ is given by a finite set $\boldsymbol{X}_{0}^{n}$ in $\mathbb{R}^{2n}$ where $\boldsymbol{X}_{0} = X_{L} \times X_{R}$.
+We denote by $(\boldsymbol{A}_{n} \times \boldsymbol{X}_{0}^{n},2^{ \boldsymbol{A}_{n}} \times 2^{\boldsymbol{X}_{0}^{n}},\mathbb{P} \otimes \mu_{0})$ the probability space that is generated by the stochastic block model with two blocks described above where $\otimes$ denotes the product measure between two probability measures and by $\mathbb{E}$ the expectation operator with respect to the probability measure $\mathbb{P} \times \mu_{0}$ and $2^{D}$ is the set of all subsets of a set $D$.
+Note that we assume in this section that the initial opinions are independent of the adjacency matrices.
+We consider the case where they are dependent in Section \ref{sec:correlated}.